-ControlPersist 0) are not possible due to a big infrastructure, it’s recommended to handle the closing of persistent connections on your own or use long enough persistence times to lower the chance of experiencing the problem.
+ControlPersist 0) are not possible due to a large infrastructure, it’s recommended to handle the closing of persistent connections on your own or use long enough persistence times to lower the chance of experiencing the problem.

 Automatically Accept New SSH Host Keys¶

 When provisioning new hosts, one of the steps to configure the passwordless logins is to gather the list of host SSH public keys of all communicating parties and its distribution on them.
 By default, the OpenSSH requires user interaction to manually accept keys of new hosts but can be configured to accept them automatically.
-While this decreases the security of your deployment by automatic acceptance of host keys during the very first connection, it still refuses to open further connections on the hosts which change keys (e.g., in case of MITM attack) and provides a compromise between security and usability.
+While this decreases the security of your deployment by automatic acceptance of host keys during the very first connection, it still refuses to open further connections on the hosts that change keys (e.g., in case of MITM attack) and provides a compromise between security and usability.

 This configuration can be used only with OpenSSH 7.6 and newer!